Aerial Photogrammetry: Mapping the World from Above

 The Photogrammetry is the art, science and technology of obtaining reliable information about physical objects and the environment through the process of recording, measuring and interpreting photographic images and patterns of Electromagnetic radiant imagery and other phenomena (American Society of Photogrammetry, 1980).

 Photogrammetry can be used to measure and interpret information from hardcopy photographs or images.
 Sometimes the process of measuring information from photography and satellite imagery is considered metric photogrammetry, such as creating DEMs.
-Interpreting information from photography and imagery is considered interpretative photogrammetry, such
+Interpreting information from photography and imagery is considered interpretative photogrammetry, such as identifying and discriminating between various tree types as represented on a photograph or image (Wolf, 1983).

-Types of Photogrammetry
+Types of Photogrammetry:

-Photogrammetry can be classified two ways, based on camera location during photography;
+Photogrammetry can be classified two ways, based on camera location during photography.

 - Aerial Photogrammetry